Entyvio IV (Vedolizumab)

 What Is Entyvio IV Used For?

-Entyvio IV contains vedolizumab, a monoclonal antibody that helps reduce inflammation in your digestive system by blocking specific proteins that cause inflammation.
+Entyvio IV contains vedolizumab, a monoclonal antibody that helps reduce inflammation in the digestive system by blocking specific proteins that cause inflammation.

 Primary Uses